This Week in Consumer News: 14 Stories You Need to See

-A roundup of the week's most newsworthy consumer and retail industry press releases from PR Newswire, including Wingstop's new dry rub and Maybelline's virtual makeup on Microsoft Teams.
+A roundup of the week's most newsworthy consumer and retail industry press releases from PR Newswire, including mustard-flavored Skittles, a cat-inspired "feastival," and 3D-printed footwear.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.